Still A Soldier

-It’s an interesting change of perspective for Adkins however when he hits the road for a slew of his now legendary live gigs.
+It’s an interesting change of perspective for Adkins, however, when he hits the road for a slew of his now legendary live gigs.
 Where the studio offers him unique insight into his current state of mind, onstage, when revisiting his classic songs like “You’re Gonna Miss This” or “Every Light in the House” nearly every evening, he says he’s taken back, if only for a brief while, to earlier moments in his life.

-“It’s hard to describe.
-I gotta be honest,” he says of being overcome with emotion and reflection when trotting out some of his time-tested cuts for adoring audiences.
+“It’s hard to describe, I gotta be honest,” he says of being overcome with emotion and reflection when trotting out some of his time-tested cuts for adoring audiences.
 “I’ve gotten to the point now where I’ll be onstage singing ‘Every Light In The House Is On’ and I look down at the crowd and realize that person right there wasn’t even alive when I recorded that song.”
 He laughs.
-“To watch their face go, Oh, that’s a cool hook, it’s like “Oh my god, that’s the first time that person every heard that song!”
+“To watch their face go, Oh, that’s a cool hook, it’s like ‘Oh my god, that’s the first time that person every heard that song!’”

 Adkins says he’s profoundly touched that he serves as an inspiration to a younger generation of country artists, much in the way he revered icons like Johnny Cash and Merle Haggard when first moving to Nashville.
 “I dig it.
 I want to be in that position,” he says of taking the reigns as an elder statesman of the genre.
 “I want to be looked at that way.
 I want those guys to think and know they can walk up to me and ask me anything and know that I’m here for them and I’ll help them however I can.
 I relish that position.

-Ask Adkins where he goes from here and he’ll say it’s quite simple: keep doing what he knows and love.
+Ask Adkins where he goes from here and he’ll say it’s quite simple: keep doing what he knows and loves.
 Performing.
 Creating.
 Inspiring.
 He adores it.
 And, he adds, he knows so many of his lifelong fans, and new ones to boot, do too.
 “I’m gonna go out there and find those people,” he says with a laugh of the coming months.
 “I’m gonna bring a band and turn it up real loud!
 And we’re gonna have a good time!”